jessicakan789/Bacterial-Genomics/README.md

 Property of the University of Bath

+## Abstract
+Bacterial antimicrobial resistance (AMR) is increasing concern.
+AMR occurs due to random mutations and can be acquired through transmissible plasmids.
+Selective pressures, such as overuse in farming, increase the rate of AMR.
+This study analysed trends in AMR for 16 Gram-negative oxidase-positive bacteria where an overall increase of AMR was found.
+Out of the 17 antimicrobial classes investigated, beta-lactams had the highest resistance.
+Also, Pseudomonas aeruginosa had the widest range of resistance across antimicrobial classes.
+The continent and country with the highest percentage of AMR was Asia and Uzbekistan, respectively.
+Additionally, environmental sources had the highest percentage of AMR.
+Overall, Gram-negative oxidase-positive AMR is increasing, and new antibiotics may be required to tackle this problem in future.

 ## Gram-negative oxidase-positive bacterial genomes and number of isolates used in this study
 |Bacterial species |	Number of isolates |
 |-------------|-------------|